ryanorendorff/convex/README.md

 - Adding in new solvers, such as a second order cone solver.
 - Adding in capabilities to generate the matrices for certain problems with known structure, such as Model Predictive Control (MPC).
 - Matrix free SVD calculation.
+- Use linear types!
+Potentially can get some more safety (and eventually performance?) by constraining that the input matrices are used once.

 These ones I would love to get to but would probably be a separate project

 - Create a framework to optimize the linear algebra when certain properties of a matrix are know (idempotency, hermitian, etc).
 - Perform some rewrites/fusion for the matrix free forms from a given expression
 - Verify that the rewrites are sound using Agda.